S. Res. 117 (119th)Bill Overview

 01 · The brief

-This Senate resolution designates the Senators who will serve on behalf of the Senate on two joint congressional committees: the Joint Committee on Printing and the Joint Committee of Congress on the Library.
-It lists five named Senators for each committee.
+This resolution names which Senators will serve on two joint congressional committees: the Joint Committee on Printing and the Joint Committee of Congress on the Library.
+It is an action taken by the Senate alone to designate its members for those joint committees.
+It does not create law or require approval by the House or the President and is internal Senate business.

 This Senate resolution designates the Senators who will serve on behalf of the Senate on two joint congressional committees: the Joint Committee on Printing and the Joint Committee of Congress on the Library.